drisq/docker-lempstack/README.md

 # Usage

 The php-fpm is running on port `9000` and the mysql service on `3306`.
 Add your php files on `src/`.
-All docker related mounts is located at `.docker/` directory.
+All docker related files is located at `.docker/` directory.

 Start the containers in the background:
 ```